rapka/polemics-md/content/essays/nina-arweave.md

 ## What's up with Nina's fees?

 Uploads to Arweave are paid upfront by artists on Nina when they upload their music.
 Here's how Nina's [FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14332524801559-What-are-the-transaction-fees-when-I-publish-a-release) describes this system:
 > Music uploaded to Nina is stored on a decentralized storage network called Arweave.
 This requires a small one-time fee.
 >
->- The cost to store metadata is 0.032 SOL which is roughly $1.20 and the cost to store the artwork, audio, and artwork files.
+>The cost to store metadata is 0.032 SOL which is roughly $1.20 and the cost to store the artwork, audio, and artwork files.
 This costs roughly $0.003/MB (so a 10MB mp3 costs a one-time fee of $0.03 to store).
 >
 >Nina does not take a cut from the one-time storage fee.
 Unlike similar services, you do not need to pay a monthly subscription fee to keep your music online.

 The third sentence appears to be incomplete; the cost to store the "artwork, audio, and artwork files" is simply missing. 🤷‍♀️

 Morover, Solana's cryptocurrency [trades](https://coinmarketcap.com/currencies/solana/)for $174.93 at time of writing, making 0.032 SOL equivalent to $5.57 rather than $1.20.
-I do not believe that this page tracks changes to the price of Solana, highlighting the issues of trying to use a volatile crypto currency to power a music platform.
+I do not believe that this page tracks changes to the price of Solana, highlighting the issues of trying to use a volatile cryptocurrency to power a music platform.

 ## Where is my $26?

 The same [FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14332524801559-What-are-the-transaction-fees-when-I-publish-a-release) also says that "new users on Nina get a .15 SOL credit to their upload account".
 I cannot find any information about this account or a 0.15SOL credit.
 0.15SOL is worth $26.23, which I could conceivably cash out for real cash if I knew the wallet address. **I would like my $26.23!**

-Nina's [terms of service](https://nina-protocol.notion.site/Nina-Protocol-Terms-of-Service-45db765d2ccf4000946af0af2ee491b9) says in no uncertain terms that **"fees are the sole responsibility of the Artists and users"**, but provides no way to see the fees I have racked up by uploading releases with a new account.
+Nina's [terms of service](https://nina-protocol.notion.site/Nina-Protocol-Terms-of-Service-45db765d2ccf4000946af0af2ee491b9) says in no uncertain terms that **"fees are the sole responsibility of the Artists and users"**, but provides no way to see any fees I have racked up by uploading releases with a new account.
 If Nina is currently paying these fees on behalf on artists, the ToS seems to indicate they could decide to stop this policy at any time and retroactively ask artists for payment.

 ## What the heck is Arweave's "endowment"?